-Some studies have even shown that a vitamin D deficiency could be associated with a higher risk of developing conditions like schizophrenia.
-Further research has also found that vitamin D status may also influence depression, anxiety, seasonal affective disorder and insomnia.
-Getting enough vitamin D may also bump up brain power as well.
-One study published in The American Journal of Geriatric Psychiatry even reported that lower levels of Vitamin D may be linked with poor performance on standardised exams, difficulties with attention and focus as well as impaired decision making.
+Brain & Mood Supportive: Some studies have even shown that a Vitamin D deficiency could be associated with a higher risk of developing conditions like schizophrenia.
+Farther research has also shown that Vitamin D status may also influence low mood, nervousness, seasonal affective disorder (SAD) and sleeplessness.
+Getting enough Vitamin D may also enhance brain power.
+One study published in The American Journal of Geriatric Psychiatry even reported that lower levels of Vitamin D may be connected with poor performance on standardised exams, problems with attention and concentration as well as incompetent decision making.

 Experience Vegan Vitamins D3 & K2 - Order Today